 - Teach children proper refrigerator habits

-- Check door closes completely (not obstructed by items)
+- Check that the door closes completely and isn’t blocked by stored items

 Mistake 5: Poor Location Placement